auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 If your applications match any of the following cases, you are affected:

-* Use of versions of Lock previous to v11 and versions of Auth0.js previous to v9
+* Use of versions of Lock previous to v11 and versions of Auth0.js previous to v9 in embedded login scenarios
 * Use of /usernamepassword/login endpoint directly from applications
 * Use of /user/ssodata endpoint directly from applications